Dhii/container-helper-base/README.md

 [`NotFoundExceptionInterface`][NotFoundExceptionInterface].
 - [`ContainerHasCapableTrait`][ContainerHasCapableTrait] - Allows checking for values by key from anything that is a known container implementation.
-- [`NormalizeContainerCapableTrait`][NormalizeContainerCapableTrait] - Functionality for trait normalization.
+- [`NormalizeContainerCapableTrait`][NormalizeContainerCapableTrait] - Functionality for container normalization.

 [Dhii]: https://github.com/Dhii/dhii